132nd-vWing/132-TRP-388/TRP/BAS/BAS-03/Website Text.md

 * Objective 1: To configure the jet in preparation for take-off, in accordance with the 388th checklist.
 * Objective 2: To take-off and 'clean-up' the aircraft in accordance with the 388th checklist.
 * Objective 3: To perform level turns at 30 degrees of bank.
+* Objective 4: To return to the airfield and perform a touch-and-go, via a straight-in approach.
-* Objective 4: To return to the airfield and safely land, performing an 'over-head break'.
+* Objective 5: To return to the airfield and safely land, performing an 'over-head break'.

 ## References
 * 388th Training Manual: